Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 If you want to share your experience, it’s pretty easy because you can get more than 20 megabits a second downstream (76 megabits a second upstream) wireless internet via the MedallionNet, which connects via both low-earth orbit and mid-earth orbit satellites.
 We were able to get that kind of speed in the middle of the ship.

 Those satellites have 0.2-second latency.
-The ship uses multiple constellations because some of them are affected by bad weather.
-The system has redundancy to ensure connectivity, Paggett said.
+The ship uses multiple constellations of satellites because some of them are affected by bad weather.
+The system has redundancy to ensure connectivity, Padgett said.

 Every state room has a Wi-Fi access point.
 The connectivity is pervasive and unlimited throughout the ship.
 It costs $10 a day.
 And the public Wi-Fi network is not connected to the same network as the ship’s vital systems.